airbytehq/terraform-provider-airbyte/docs/data-sources/source_amazon_ads.md

 - `client_id` (String) The client ID of your Amazon Ads developer application.
 See the <a href="https://advertising.amazon.com/API/docs/en-us/get-started/generate-api-tokens#retrieve-your-client-id-and-client-secret">docs</a> for more information.
 - `client_secret` (String) The client secret of your Amazon Ads developer application.
 See the <a href="https://advertising.amazon.com/API/docs/en-us/get-started/generate-api-tokens#retrieve-your-client-id-and-client-secret">docs</a> for more information.
 - `look_back_window` (Number) The amount of days to go back in time to get the updated data from Amazon Ads
+- `marketplace_ids` (List of String) Marketplace IDs you want to fetch data for.
+Note: If Profile IDs are also selected, profiles will be selected if they match the Profile ID OR the Marketplace ID.
 - `profiles` (List of Number) Profile IDs you want to fetch data for.
 See <a href="https://advertising.amazon.com/API/docs/en-us/concepts/authorization/profiles">docs</a> for more details.
+Note: If Marketplace IDs are also selected, profiles will be selected if they match the Profile ID OR the Marketplace ID.
 - `refresh_token` (String) Amazon Ads refresh token.
 See the <a href="https://advertising.amazon.com/API/docs/en-us/get-started/generate-api-tokens">docs</a> for more information on how to obtain this token.
 - `region` (String) must be one of ["NA", "EU", "FE"] Region to pull data from (EU/NA/FE).
 See <a href="https://advertising.amazon.com/API/docs/en-us/info/api-overview#api-endpoints">docs</a> for more details.